aiven/aiven-docs/docs/tools/cli/service-cli.md

 ### `avn service cli`

-Opens the appropriate interactive shell, such as `psql` or `redis-cli`, to the given service.
-Supported only for Aiven for PostgreSQL®, Aiven for Caching.
+Opens the appropriate interactive shell, such as `psql` or `valkey-cli`, to the given service.
+Supported only for Aiven for PostgreSQL®, Aiven for Valkey™ and Aiven for Caching.

 | Parameter      | Information             |
 | -------------- | ----------------------- |